imyzz/EVCSP_RA_instances/README.md

 - Column `battery_capacity` gives the battery capacity in (kWh) which is the maximum energy that can be stored in the battery.

 ## Instances generation
--Electric vehicle arrivals are randomly occurring and independent events.
+Electric vehicle arrivals are randomly occurring and independent events.
 Therefore, the arrival time is modeled using a non-homogeneous Poisson Process with an arrival rate that varies at each hour h={1,...,24}.
 - The parking duration follows an exponential distribution with a mean parking duration that also varies over time.
 The departure time of each electric vehicle can be directly obtained as the sum of the arrival time and the parking duration.
 - The initial state-of-charge is considered uniformly distributed in the range of [0.2,0.7] of the capacity of the vehicle's battery.
 - The desired state-of-charge of each electric vehicle is uniformly chosen from [the initial SoC,1].